Serengeti, Falls & Cape Town Overland: Sunsets & Safaris - Kenya

 Yes, we know you could stay at the oasis of Orange River for much longer than one night, but this group has things to do and places to see so get a move on further south past large plantations of rooibos tea viewing the dramatic Western Cape scenery as you go.
-You’ll be stopping for the night amidst the Cederberg mountains camping on a local farm.
-These mountains are known for their ancient San rock art, excellent climbing opportunities, and cool 4x4 routes so make sure you get out there to play around in this fun landscape.
+You’ll be stopping for the night amidst the Cederberg mountains, where you can enjoy wine tasting, relaxing by the pool, and a camp fire.

 Day 39 Cederberg/Cape Town